rietta/GpgMailTest/README.md

   - sudo apt-get install libgpgme11-dev
   - brew install gpgme

+# Cryptographic Concerns

 ## Crypto-system in place
 This system does not invent its own crypto, but uses GnuPG, that implements the OpenPGP standard.

+## Shamir’s Law: Crypto is bypassed, not penetrated
+> Cryptography is usually bypassed.
+I am not aware of any major world-class security system employing cryptography in which the hackers penetrated the system by actually going through the cryptanalysis [...] usually there are much simpler ways of penetrating the security system -- Adi Shamir

 # License and Copyright